-EDU - Education 2 0 0 2 EDU 111 Early Childhood Credential I This course introduces early childhood education and the role of the teach - encourage exploration and learning.
-Topics include professionalism, child individuality, family, and culture.
-Upon completion, students should be al iiciit, demonstrate knowledge of professional roles, major areas of child growth a 1 diverse families. iiu acve юрше m, am 1 EDU 112 Early Childhood Credential II 2 0 0 2 This course introduces developmentally appropriate practices, positive gui - - health, safety, and nutrition.
-Topics include the learning environment, pla appropriate activities, positive guidance techniques, and health, safety, an completion, students should be able to demonstrate developmentally appr · opon positive guidance techniques and describe health/sanitation/nutrition practice. ealthy environments for children.
-Prerequisite: EDU 111. Ι , EDU 113 Family/Early Childhood Credential 2 0 0 2 This course covers business/professional practices for family early childhoo d provid ders, developmentally appropriate practices, positive guidance, and methods of fe and l healthy environment.
-Topics include developmentally appropriate practices; healt h, safety , and i nutritio on; and business and professionalism.
-Upon completion, students should be able to develo p a har ndbook c of policies, procedures, and practices for a family child care home.
-EDU 118 Teacher Associate Principles & Practices 3 0 0 3 This course covers the teacher associate's role in the educational system. education, professional responsibilities and ethics, cultural diversity, comm identification of the optimal learning environment.
-Upon completion, stu e able to describe the supporting professional role of the teacher associate, demonst communication, and discuss educational philosophy.
-This course is a unique e concen tration require ment in the Teacher Associate concentration in the Early Childhood Associate program.
-4 0 0 4 EDU 119 Early Childhood Education 4 0 0 4 This course covers the foundations of the education profession, types of professional foundations of the education profession, types of professional foundations. planning quality programs for children.
-Topics include historical foundation programs, professionalism, observational skills, and planning development environments, and activities for children.
-Upon completion, students show observational skills, identify appropriate schedules and environments, dev describe influences on the profession. стор асс ivity p iaris, ai .Iu EDU 131 Child, Family & Community 3 0 0 3 This course covers the relationships between the families, programs for ch 9 the community.
-Emphasis is placed on establishing and maintaining positi relationships with families and community resources.
-Upon completion, st e to demonstrate strategies for effectively working with diverse families and ide community resources.
-7 , , EDU 144 Child Development I 3 0 0 3 This course covers the theories of child development and the developmen tal sequ ences o of child lren from conception through the preschool years for early childhood educator sequences in physical/motor, social, emotional, cognitive, and language de experiences for the young child.
-Upon completion, students should be able nental milestones, plan experiences to enhance development, and describe appro priate ir teract ion preschool through middle childhood for early childhood educators.
-Emphasis is placed on characteristics of physical/motor, social, emotional, and cognitive/language development and appropriate experiences for children.
-Upon completion, students should be able to identify developmental characteristics, plan experiences to enhance development, and describe appropriate interaction techniques and environments.
-Credit by proficiency exam is available.
+EDU - Education

+EDU 111 Early Childhood Credential I

+This course introduces early childhood education and the role of the teacher in environments that encourage exploration and learning.
+Topics include professionalism, child growth and development, individuality, family, and culture.
+Upon completion, students should be able to identify and demonstrate knowledge of professional roles, major areas of child growth and development, and diverse families.
+2 2 0 0

+EDU 112 Early Childhood Credential II

+This course introduces developmentally appropriate practices, positive guidance, and standards of health, safety, and nutrition.
+Topics include the learning environment, planning developmentally appropriate activities, positive guidance techniques, and health, safety, and nutrition standards.
+Upon completion, students should be able to demonstrate developmentally appropriate activities and positive guidance techniques and describe health/sanitation/nutrition practices that promote healthy environments for children.
+Prerequisite: EDU 111.

+EDU 113 Family/Early Childhood Credential

+This course covers business/professional practices for family early childhood providers, developmentally appropriate practices, positive guidance, and methods of providing a safe and healthy environment.
+Topics include developmentally appropriate practices; health, safety, and nutrition; and business and professionalism.
+Upon completion, students should be able to develop a handbook of policies, procedures, and practices for a family child care home.

+EDU 118 Teacher Associate Principles & Practices

+0 0 This course covers the teacher associate's role in the educational system.
+Topics include history of education, professional responsibilities and ethics, cultural diversity, communication skills, and identification of the optimal learning environment.
+Upon completion, students should be able to describe the supporting professional role of the teacher associate, demonstrate positive communication, and discuss educational philosophy.
+This course is a unique concentration requirement in the Teacher Associate concentration in the Early Childhood Associate program.

+EDU 119 Early Childhood Education 4 This course covers the foundations of the education profession, types of programs, professionalism, and planning quality programs for children.
+Topics include historical foundations, career options, types of programs, professionalism, observational skills, and planning developmentally appropriate schedules, environments, and activities for children.
+Upon completion, students should be able to demonstrate observational skills, identify appropriate schedules and environments, develop activity plans, and describe influences on the profession.

+EDU 131 Child, Family & Community

+3 This course covers the relationships between the families, programs for children/schools, and the community.
+Emphasis is placed on establishing and maintaining positive collaborative relationships with families and community resources.
+Upon completion, students should be able to demonstrate strategies for effectively working with diverse families and identifying and utilizing community resources.

+EDU 144 Child Development I

-This course covers theories of child development and developmental sequences of children from techniques and environments for typical/atypical development.
+This course covers the theories of child development and the developmental sequences of children from conception through the preschool years for early childhood educators.
+Emphasis is placed on sequences in physical/motor, social, emotional, cognitive, and language development and appropriate experiences for the young child.
+Upon completion, students should be able to identify developmental milestones, plan experiences to enhance development, and describe appropriate interaction techniques and environments for typical/atypical development.
 Credit by proficiency exam is available.